GregRos/preszr/README.md

 It works by encoding complex objects using a flat, highly compact format with only JSON-legal data - the kind that can be understood by any serializer.
 It's similar, but not related to, the [preserialize](https://preserialize.readthedocs.io/en/latest/) Python package.

-If you're curious about how `preszr` works, refer to the <u>Preszr Output</u>.
+If you're curious about how `preszr` works, refer to the <a href="docs/format.md">Preszr Format</a>.

 ## Features

 🔗 Preserves references and prototypes!

 🐐 Encodes all primitives and built-in object types!
+See <a href="docs/supported.md">this</a> for a full breakdown.

 🐤 Space-efficient format!